 (d) a body, whether incorporated or not, that is established for a public purpose under a written law and that, under the authority of a written law, performs a statutory function on behalf of the State;

-“rules of court” means rules of court made by the Magistrates Court under the Magistrates Court Act 2004 for the purposes of this Act;
+rules of court means rules of court made by the Magistrates Court under the Magistrates Court Act 2004 for the purposes of this Act;

-“settle”, in relation to a case, includes to accept money paid into court, to accept an offer to consent to judgment, and to compromise.
+settle, in relation to a case, includes to accept money paid into court, to accept an offer to consent to judgment, and to compromise.

 (2) Unless the contrary intention appears, a term used in this Act has the same meaning as it has in the Magistrates Court Act 2004.